-In this article, we will show you how to play the F minor scale on the piano, and how to use the notes of the scale to play F minor chords.
-You’ll learn how to build the F minor harmonic and melodic scales, as well as the easiest finger patterns for the F minor piano scale that will help you to master playing songs in F minor.
+In this article, we will show you how to play the F minor scale on the piano, and how to use the notes of the scale to play chords in the key of F minor.
+You’ll learn how to build the F natural, harmonic and melodic minor scales, as well as the easiest finger patterns for the F minor piano scale that will help you to master playing songs in this key.

-To understand how to play songs in F minor, it is important to learn the building blocks of the scale and practice the F minor scale finger patterns along with chords.
-F minor uses the same building blocks of major and minor piano chords as any other piano key!
+To understand how to play songs in F minor, it’s important to learn the building blocks of the F minor piano scale and practice the F minor scale finger patterns, along with chords.
+F minor uses the same building blocks for major and minor chords as any other key!

 Want to learn more about creating your own chords and develop your understanding of the basics of piano?
 Try Hoffman Academy Premium Today!